dshpack/FdF/README.md

 #### Menu
-For convenience, the program has a drop-down menu, which will be called by the hotkey `"m"`
+For convenience, the program has a drop-down menu, which will be called by the hotkey `"m"` Here you will see a list of the full functionality of the program, and all needed hotkeys.
 ![Image alt](https://github.com/dshpack/FdF/blob/master/images/Screen%20Shot%202020-03-05%20at%208.36.54%20PM.png)
 ![Image alt](https://github.com/dshpack/FdF/blob/master/images/Screen%20Shot%202020-03-05%20at%208.37.07%20PM.png)

 #### Waymark
+It would like to say separately for such functionality as a calling Waymark.
+This feature is added as additional location information about your map in three-dimensional space шin X, Y, Z -axis.
 ![Image alt](https://github.com/dshpack/FdF/blob/master/images/Screen%20Shot%202020-03-05%20at%208.34.24%20PM.png)
 ![Image alt](https://github.com/dshpack/FdF/blob/master/images/Screen%20Shot%202020-03-05%20at%208.35.42%20PM.png)